matt-cassinelli/pdf-unlocker/README.md

 # PDF Unlocker

-Sometimes banks and other institutions require unprotected files as evidence for applications etc. This script provides a friendly way to remove PDF passwords.
-It's basically just a wrapper for [QPDF](https://github.com/qpdf/qpdf).
+Sometimes banks and other institutions do not accept password-protected PDF's as evidence for applications etc. This script provides a friendly way to remove the passwords.
+It's basically just a wrapper for [qpdf](https://github.com/qpdf/qpdf).

 # How to use

 1. Clone this repo to your computer.

-2. Download a [QPDF Windows release](https://github.com/qpdf/qpdf); it will be named something like *qpdf-10.6.3-bin-mingw64.zip*.
+2. Download a [qpdf Windows release](https://github.com/qpdf/qpdf); it will be named something like *qpdf-10.6.3-bin-mingw64.zip*.

-3. Extract and place the qpdf folder inside the root of this repo, e.g.:
+3. Extract it into the root of this repo, e.g.:
 ```
 pdf-unlocker
 ├───qpdf-10.6.3